Skip to main content

 • Boarding the plane begins about 30 minutes before take-off (larger planes may even board 45 minutes in advance).

 A good source of information is the Transportation Security Administration (TSA).
-They even have an app called MyTSA which offers data on how historically busy any airport will be on your specific travel date.
+They even have an app called MyTSA which offers data on how historically busy an airport will be on your specific travel date.

 Time-saving hacks for getting through the airport

-• Use carry-on luggage instead of full size to avoid checking bags.
+• Use carry-on luggage instead of full-size to avoid checking bags.

 • Check-in to your flight before you arrive at the airport using the airline's app and have your mobile boarding pass ready to go.